High-speed rail in Turkey

-The Turkish State Railways (TCDD) started building high-speed rail lines in 2003.
-TCDD has branded its high-speed service as Yüksek Hızlı Tren (YHT) which currently operates on two lines: the Ankara–Istanbul high-speed railway and the Ankara–Konya high-speed railway.
+Turkish State Railways (TCDD) started building high-speed rail lines in 2003.
+TCDD has branded its high-speed service as Yüksek Hızlı Tren (YHT) which currently operates on three lines: the Ankara–Istanbul high-speed railway, the Ankara–Konya high-speed railway and the Ankara-Sivas high-speed railway.
 YHT is the only high-speed rail service in Turkey, with two types of EMU train models operating at speeds of up to 250 km/h (HT65000) or 300 km/h (HT80000).

 On 13 March 2009, the first phase of the Ankara–Istanbul high-speed railway entered service between Ankara and Eskişehir.
 On 25 July 2014, the Ankara-Istanbul high-speed railway services began to reach the Pendik railway station on the Asian side of Istanbul, and on 13 March 2019 the services began to reach the Halkalı railway station on the European side of Istanbul, passing through the Marmaray railway tunnel under the Bosphorus strait.
 There were initially 6 daily departures in both directions.

-On 23 August 2011, the YHT service on the Ankara–Konya high-speed railway was inaugurated.
+On 23 August 2011, the YHT service on the Ankara–Konya high-speed railway was inaugurated and on 26 April 2023 the 405 km long Ankara-Sivas high-speed railway started operations.

 High-speed rail in Turkey is still developing, with new lines currently under construction or in the planning phase.
 By 2023, the Ministry of Transport and Infrastructure expects Turkey's high-speed rail system to increase to 10000 km.

 Lines in operation

-Ankara–İstanbul high-speed line
+Ankara–Istanbul high-speed line

-Prior to the introduction of the high-speed line, the population centres of İstanbul (14 million) and Ankara (5 million) were connected by a 576 km long railway line, of which only 110 km was double-tracked.
+Prior to the introduction of the high-speed line, the population centres of Istanbul (14 million) and Ankara (5 million) were connected by a 576 km long railway line, of which only 110 km was double-tracked.
 The whole line was electrified, but low radius turns and poor track quality made high-speed rail transport impossible.
 Prior to the upgrading of this line in 2006, the railway's market share of Istanbul–Ankara passenger transit was 10%, with a travel time of ~6.5 hours.

 The Ankara–Istanbul HST line opened on 25 July 2014, with all trains terminating at Pendik, which is 1 hour by bus from Kadikoy in the eastern suburbs of Istanbul.
 There are 12 trips per day and the journey takes 3.5 hours.
 All trains stop at Eskişehir and İzmit.